Europe and United Kingdom Privacy Notice

 - if we are under a duty to disclose or share your information with HM Revenue & Customs (HMRC) or other tax authorities, who may transfer it to the government or the tax authorities in another country where you may be subject to tax; and

 - if you have consented to any disclosure to a third party.

 9 Where we store your information

-We transfer, use and/or store your personal information outside of the European Economic Area (“EEA”) and the laws of some of these destination countries may not offer the same standard of protection for personal information as countries within the EEA.
+We transfer, use and/or store your personal information outside of the United Kindgom and the European Economic Area (“EEA”) and the laws of some of these destination countries may not offer the same standard of protection for personal information as the United Kingdom or countries within the EEA.
 It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers (for example, those who supply support services to us).